wallarm/product-documentation/docs/latest/demo-videos/notifications.md

 # Notifications and reactions to events detected by Wallarm

+Watch our demo videos to learn more about alerts Wallarm sends if new security events detected.

 ## Integrating Wallarm API Security with existing DevOps tools

 <div class="video-wrapper">